How to convert a sole proprietorship to an LLC

 Once the LLC is created, you would want to formally assign any sole proprietorship assets (including the name) to the LLC and assume applicable liabilities.

 The last step is to withdraw or abandon the sole proprietorship's Assumed Name Certificate (also known as a DBA which is short for "doing business as").
 The DBA should have been filed with the county clerk's office.
-The purpose of abandoning the sole proprietorship's DBA is to preclude a future plaintiff from using the sole proprietorship's DBA as a justification to sue the sole proprietor in their personal name.
-In other words, you need to make it clear that any future lawsuit should be against the LLC and not the sole proprietor.
+The purpose of abandoning the sole proprietorship's DBA is to preclude a future plaintiff from using the sole proprietorship's DBA as a justification to sue the sole proprietor.
+In other words, you need to clarify that any future lawsuit should be against the LLC, not the sole proprietor.

 How much does it cost to convert a sole proprietorship to a Texas LLC?

 The cost to convert a sole proprietorship to a Texas LLC is equal to the filing fee of the LLC ($308.10) plus the service fee if you have someone create the Texas LLC for you.

 Learn more about how much it costs to create a Texas LLC.

 Additionally, you will want to abandon the sole proprietorship's DBA if the LLC name is going to be the same as the old sole proprietorship's name.

 Lastly, if any assets need to be transferred to the new LLC, you will want to document the transfer.
 Real estate would require a deed; Contracts would require an Assignment and Assumption Agreement (or Amendment); and almost everything else can be transferred via a Bill of Sale.
 We typically charge $125 - $200 for these documents.